Economizer: Two staged systems and boosters

-A system is said to be a two staged set-up if two gas compressors work together in serial to produce the compression.
-A normal booster installation is a two staged system that receives fluid to cool down the discharge of the first compressor, before it is input to the second compressor.
+A system is said to be a two-stage set-up if two gas compressors work together in series to produce the compression.
+A normal booster installation is a two-stage system that receives fluid to cool the discharge of the first compressor before it is input to the second compressor.
 The fluid that arrives at the interstage of both compressors comes from the liquid line and is normally controlled by expansion, pressure and solenoid valves.

 A subcooled booster has a subcooling heat exchanger (SHX) that provides subcooling for the condensed liquid line.

-A standard two staged cycle of this kind has an expansion valve that expands and modulates the amount of refrigerant incoming at the interstage.
+A standard two-stage cycle of this kind has an expansion valve that expands and modulates the amount of refrigerant incoming at the interstage.
 As the fluid arriving at the interstage expands, it will tend to evaporate, producing a temperature drop and cooling the second compressor's suction when mixed with the fluid discharged by the first compressor.
 This kind of set-up may have a heat exchanger between the expansion and the interstage, which may be a second evaporator to produce an additional refrigeration effect, though not as cool as the main evaporator (for example to produce air conditioning or for keeping fresh products).
-A two staged system is said to be set-up as a booster with subcooling, if the refrigerant arriving at the interstage passes through a subcooling heat exchanger that subcools the main liquid line arriving at the main evaporator of the same system.
+A two-stage system is said to be set up as a booster with subcooling if the refrigerant arriving at the interstage passes through a subcooling heat exchanger that subcools the main liquid line arriving at the main evaporator of the same system.

 Some screw compressor manufacturers offer them with economizer.
-This systems can use flash-gas for the economizer input.
+These systems can use flash-gas for the economizer input.

 Economizer gas compressors

 The need to use two compressors in a booster set-up tends to increase the cost of a refrigeration system.
-A two staged system also needs synchronization, pressure control and lubrication.
+A two-stage system also needs synchronization, pressure control and lubrication.
 To reduce these costs, specialized equipment has been developed.

 A subcooled economizer reduces the amount of gas compressors in the system.

 Economizer screw compressors are built by several manufacturers like Refcomp, Mycom, Bitzer and York.
-These machines merge both compressors of a two staged system into one screw compressor with two inputs: the main suction and an interstage side entrance for higher pressure gas.
+These machines merge both compressors of a two-stage system into one screw compressor with two inputs: the main suction and an interstage side entrance for higher-pressure gas.
 This means there is no need to install two compressors and still benefit from the booster concept.

 There are two types of economizer setups for these compressors, flash and subcooling.
-The latter works like a two staged booster with subcooling.
-The flash economizer is different because it doesn't use a heat exchanger to produce the subcooling.
+The latter works like a two-stage booster with subcooling.
+The flash economizer differs because it doesn't use a heat exchanger to produce subcooling.
 Instead, it has a flash chamber or tank, in which flash gas is produced to lower the temperature of the liquid before the expansion.
 The flash gas that is produced in this tank leaves the liquid line and goes to the economizer entrance of the screw compressor.

-Refrigeration cycle optimizers such as EcoPac's E-Series, keep the original design of the refrigeration cycle without modification.
+Refrigeration cycle optimizers such as EcoPac's E-Series keep the original design of the refrigeration cycle without modification.